Skip to content

 Batch job

-Batch jobs consists of the following steps:
+Batch jobs consist of the following steps:

 1. User prepares data to be used in the calculation and instructions what is to be done with them (input files + batch script).

-2. The batch script is submitted to the job planner (PBS server), which stages the job until required resources are available.
+2. The batch script is submitted to the job planner (PBS server), which stages the job until the required resources are available.

-3. After the PBS server has released the job to be run, the job runs on one of computational nodes.
+3. After the PBS server has released the job to be run, the job runs on one of the computational nodes.

-4. At this time the applications (software) are loaded.
+4. At this time, the applications (software) are loaded.

-5. When the job is finished, results are copied back to user's directory according to instructions in the batch script.
+5. When the job is finished, results are copied back to the user's directory according to instructions in the batch script.

 pic